Let Our Personal Injury Attorneys Handle Everything After Your Car Accident

 A car accident creates immediate and long-term hardships.
 It involves legal and insurance matters that can be stressful or confusing.

 The Mount Laurel law firm of Ginsberg & O'Connor, P.C., provides experienced advocacy for auto accidents.
-We hold the negligent party accountable and make the insurance companies pay fair compensation.
+Our lawyers hold the negligent party accountable and make the insurance companies pay fair compensation.

 See our Motor Vehicle Accidents section for more information about different types of accidents and the legal issues that may be involved.
 See our verdicts and settlements page for examples of our recoveries for clients.